ibm-cloud-docs/watsonxdata/spark-table-maint.md

 ### Procedure
 {: #table-spk_sbmpro}

-1. Save the sample [Python file](#pth_file) to a Cloud Object Storage location and associate the storage with the native Spark engine.
+1. Save the sample [Python file](#pth_file) to a Cloud Object Storage location.
 You must save the following details of the storage, which is required at the time of submitting the application.

    The Python file includes commands for the different table maintenance operations.
 You can uncomment the required section based on your use case scenario.
-For the use case that involves catalog and schema, customize the catalog_name, schema_name and table_name.
+For the use case that involves catalog and schema, customize the catalog_name, schema_name and table_name in the Python file.
    {: note}